Premiership of Tony Blair: War in Iraq

-Blair gave strong support to US President George W. Bush's invasion of Iraq in 2003.
+Blair gave strong support to US President George W. Bush's policy of invading Iraq in 2003.
 He soon became the face of international support for the war, often clashing with French President Jacques Chirac, who became the face of international opposition.
 Widely regarded as a more persuasive speaker than Bush, Blair gave many speeches arguing for the overthrow of Saddam Hussein in the days leading up to the invasion.

 Blair's case for war was based on Iraq's alleged possession of weapons of mass destruction and consequent violation of UN resolutions.
 He was wary of making direct appeals for regime change, since international law does not recognise this as a ground for war.
 A memorandum from a July 2002 meeting that was leaked in April 2005 showed that Blair believed that the British public would support regime change in the right political context; the document, however, stated that legal grounds for such action were weak.
 On 24 September 2002, the UK Government published a dossier based on the intelligence agencies' assessments of Iraq's weapons of mass destruction.
 Among the items in the dossier was a recently received intelligence report that "the Iraqi military are able to deploy chemical or biological weapons within 45 minutes of an order to do so".
 A further briefing paper on Iraq's alleged WMDs was issued to journalists in February 2003.
 This document was discovered to have taken a large part of its text without attribution from a PhD thesis available on the internet.
 Where the thesis hypothesised about possible WMDs, the Downing Street version presented the ideas as fact.
 The document subsequently became known as the "Dodgy Dossier".